-**Only beer and wine are allowed under the following guidelines: the guest is 21 years of age, in privacy of own room with door closed, and in accordance with individual camp policy.
+**Only beer and wine are allowed under the following guidelines: the guest is 21 years of age, in the privacy of their own room with the door closed, and in accordance with individual camp policy.

-Guests must present their meal wristband upon entering dining centers.
+Guests must present their meal wristbands upon entering dining centers.
 If you have lost your wristband, please go to your assigned residence hall front desk.
-Replacements are available at a cost of $5.
+Replacements are available at a cost of $5.00.